fallen-icarus/cardano-swaps/README.md

 For a quick list of things that have changed from the previous verion, see the [changelog](CHANGELOG.md).

+**The aiken version of Cardano-Swaps can handle 14 swaps in a single transaction where the fee is only 1.5 ADA.
+A single swap only costs 0.25 ADA.
+This makes Cardano-Swaps up to an order of magnitude cheaper than existing Cardano DEXs.** See [benchmarks](Benchmarks.md) for details.

 ---
 ## Table of Contents
 - [Abstract](#abstract)